 Which begs the question, what happens when Jehovah’s Witnesses are wrong about something they predict, as has happened time and again?
 (Please see JWfacts for a quick rundown of changed teachings and failed predictions.)
 How can you say you’re guided by holy spirit when you get your information and interpretations wrong; is the holy spirit wrong?
 Taking a break at that time?
 Just messing with your heads?

-What happens when one of those men, appointed as an elder as the holy spirit directed, turns out to be a wife beater or child rapist?
+What happens when one of those men, appointed as an elder under the guidance of this holy spirit, turns out to be a wife beater or child rapist?
 You can read the Pedophilia and Domestic Violence categories of this site to see how often men who have supposedly been appointed by holy spirit wind up committing these vile acts, with other elders turning a blind eye, blaming the victims, and so on.

 The point is, when someone doubts that Jehovah’s Witnesses are appointed or guided by holy spirit because they see these failures and know firsthand about these scandals, are they somehow guilty of “blaspheming the holy spirit”?
 Their doubt, or even outright thinking that only something evil could be behind such horrific crimes in an organization, is “blasphemy”?
 They’ve committed a sin for which there is no forgiveness?
 That seems a bit suspect.